igalic/igalic/README.md

 My name is Mina Galić.
 I’m a DevOps person, part time FLOSS contributor, part-time a stay-at-home mom.
-See [my Résumé](https://igalic.co/cv.html) for all references, since only a fraction of my work, even my Open Source work, happens here on github.
+See [my Résumé](https://igalic.co/cv.html) for all references, since only a fraction of my work, even my Open Source work, happens here on github\*.

 - 🙋🏻‍♀️ Pronouns: [she or they](http://my.pronoun.is/she/:or/they/.../themself)
 - 📫 How to reach me: Why don't you see [my website](https://igalic.co/)?